airbytehq/airbyte/docs/operator-guides/using-prefect-task.md

 ![](../.gitbook/assets/airbyte_prefect_register_flow.png)

-Access the link from the output from the previous command to see the Flow in Prefect Server, or you can navigate in Prefect UI to find the new Flow (default UI is located at `localhost:8080`).
+Access the link from the output from the previous command to see the Flow in Prefect Server, or you can navigate in Prefect UI to find the new Flow -> Access the link from the output from the previous command to see the Flow in the Prefect Server.
+Alternatively, you can go to the Prefect UI to find the new Flow.

 ![](../.gitbook/assets/airbyte_prefect_flow.png)

-Click in the button `Run` and configure your first run.
+Click on the button `Run` and configure your first run.
 ![](../.gitbook/assets/airbyte_prefect_flow_configure_run.png)

 After a few moments you should see the finished run.